 - Find out more: coronavirus, shopping and your consumer rights

-While the high street remains mostly closed, shopping online continues to be a popular alternative.
-In fact, in a recent survey by YouGov, only 10% of respondents said they hadn’t bought anything online since lockdown began.
+Online shopping has been a lifeline to many during lockdown.
+In fact, a survey by YouGov found that only 10% of respondents hadn’t bought anything online since lockdown began.

 Make sure you buy from a reputable seller and look out for fake reviews.